jacekturek/MACHINE_LEARN_LINK_ASSESMENT/math_of_the_links.md

 In theory two links which are good should form a good link - as well as the other set.

-Number of functions can be 2^ALEPH0 since there are 2 elements to be chosen from for any links.

 > Identity element (in the Group)

 It's an empty string: ""